mathrunet/flutter_masamune/packages/katana_scoped/README.md

 - ChangeNotifierScopedQuery
     - Holds the value returned in the callback and monitors for value changes.
     - It has the same functionality as `watch`.

+It is also possible to create ScopedQuery specific to each scope.

+- AppScopedQuery
+    - Create a ScopedQuery limited to the App scope.
+- PageScopedQuery
+    - Create a ScopedQuery limited to Page scope.
+- WidgetScopedQuery
+    - Create a ScopedQuery limited to the Widget scope.

 # Add `ScopedValueFunction`